 Return buck to Meteorite List

-Many persons witnessed three pieces fragments flight.
+Many persons witnessed this fireball broken into three pieces.

 Maximum image size is 65 KB.